 Essentially, neutral decorating means without colour.
-Neutrals such as ivory, beige, taupe and white appear to be without colour, but in many applications these hues often have many undertones – requiring just as much consideration as when decorating with stronger colours.
+Neutrals such as ivory, beige, taupe and white appear to be without colour, but in many applications these hues often have multiple undertones requiring just as much consideration as when decorating with stronger colours.

 1. Layer natural materials

-Highlight your neutral palette with pops of charcoal and terracotta, to prevent the scheme from looking too monotone.
+Highlight your neutral dining room ideas with pops of charcoal and terracotta to prevent the scheme from looking too monotone.
 These natural materials add a hint of alternative muted tone without being overwhelming.

 2. Embrace nature around the table

-For the foliage the top top is to keep it simple, less is more.
+For the foliage the top tip is to keep it simple – less is more.
 Work with sparse stems and create simple, yet captivating displays to hold court.

 3. Add pops of colour with art

-You can choose to have an all-neutral paint scheme but still add a touch of personality with artwork.
-Art on the walls gives you the freedom to be more experimental, you can change it as often as you like – unlike the commitment of painting the walls.
+You can choose to have an all-neutral paint scheme but still add a touch of personality with artwork and complementary dining table decor ideas.
+Art on the walls gives you the freedom to be more experimental.
+You can change it as often as you like unlike the commitment of painting the walls.